 The Seas with Nemo and Friends

-Typically, in the afternoons, waits are less than 20 minutes.
+You’ll notice a standby line and a Lightning Lane at the attraction’s entrance.
+While this attraction is part of Genie+, you probably won’t need it in most cases.
+Waits are typically less than 20 minutes in the afternoons.
 However, as it gets later in the day, it’s not uncommon to see a five-minute wait posted at this attraction.

 Most guests enter the pavilion by riding The Seas with Nemo and Friends.
 At the ride’s exit, you’re dropped off inside the aquarium.